 - Banana and Sweetener Note: The banana adds natural sweetness, and so if using it, you may not need the maple syrup or coconut sugar- it’s up to you.
 However, also note that if adding the banana, the mixture will turn a darker color with the banana oxidizing and being cooked – so it’s best to eat straight away rather than save leftovers.
 If you don’t use the banana, try adding a touch of pure maple syrup or coconut sugar.
 Or, you can add chopped dates or other dried fruits to sweeten.

 - Milk note: If using a vanilla non-dairy milk, you may not need any additional sweetener.
 If using an unsweetened variety, you will probably want to bump up the sweetness with the pureed banana or other options.

 - Chocolate version: Make this pudding chocolate-y with the addition of 1-2 tbsp of cocoa powder.
 You will need extra sweetener to balance the bitterness of the cocoa, so adjust to taste.

 - Add-in’s: To add some variety and extra nutrition to this pudding, try adding in a few tablespoons of hemp seeds, a tablespoon of ground chia, 1-2 tablespoons of nut or seed butter (ex: cashew, almond, pistachio, sunflower), 2-3 tablespoons almond meal, a sprinkle of dried fruit (ex: chopped dates, goji berries, raisins, dried blueberries, etc), or some fresh fruit (ex: chopped apples/pears in the winter, fresh berries in spring/summer).

-How do you enjoy this vegan rice pudding?
+How do you enjoy rice pudding?
 For breakfast or a snack?
 Chocolate or not?!

 images credit: Nicole Axworthy